moccalotto/kaosrpg/index.md

 **Initiative**:
 Combat is divided into rounds of about 6 seconds in which combatants act in turn.
-In the beginning of every combat, each combatant rolls the *initiative* they use for the rest of that combat: AGI+1d10.
+At the beginning of each round, each side rolls d100.
+The side with the highest roll gets to go first.
-Each round, each combatant acts in turn in the order of their initiative, from highest to lowest.

 **Movement**:
 The battle scene is divided into squares about a meter on a side.